happeninghq/happening/README.md

 We use docker for development and distribution.

-To launch a fully configured Happening instance run ``docker run happeninghq/happening-full`` and then visit http://localhost:8000).
-During development, use the ./dev-server script to launch appropriate docker instances (postgres, redis, nginx, etc.) and host the development server on http://localhost:8000.
-For other deployment options see the documentation.
+To launch a fully configured Happening instance use ``docker-compose up`` from within the src directory.
+Media will be stored in the media directory, plugins can be placed in the plugins directory, and database data is stored in a docker volume (see the docker-compose file).
+Once this is running, visit http://localhost:8000 and use the username ``admin`` and password ``password``.
+For production it is recommended that you run nginx in front of the happening web server.